thednp/navbar/README.md

 The mobile first menu navigation for today's modern web, sourced with Typescript and packed with lots of features.

-# Demo
+## Demo
 Download the package and check the **docs** folder, or check it online [here](http://thednp.github.io/navbar).

 # Navbar Highlights
 * Mobile First Design
 * Accessibility Focus
 * TypeScript sourced and powerful build tools
-* SCSS sources with powerful mixins and CSS variables
+* SCSS sources with flexible mixins and CSS variables
 * very light footprint, `5kb` in size when minified
 * 3 sets of positions top (main), left or right
 * provides a set of options for JavaScript initialization
 * DATA API allows you to automatically initiate without JS invocation
-* modern browsers supported and semi-modern alike with a special polyfill for IE10+ provided
+* modern browsers supported

-# How It Works
+## How It Works
 **On mobile**
   * uses the native events behavior, it requires some elements to click on
   * shows the `<button class="navbar-toggle">` element for element visibility toggle